Summary

 Display slide 25.
 Discuss the elements of a Career Map with students.
 The Career Map breaks down how career areas differ in their involvement with four basic work tasks:

-• People - help, serve, care for, or sell things to
+People.
+Does this career help, serve, care for, or sell things to people?

-• Things - machines, tools, living things, and materials (like food, wood, or metal)
+Things.
+How critical are machines, tools, living things, and materials (like food, wood, or metal) for this career.

-• Ideas: knowledge, insights, and new ways of expressing something (using words, music, etc.)
+Ideas.
+Is this a career heavily invested in knowledge, insights, and new ways of expressing something (using words, music, etc.)?

 Display slide 26.
 Share Ann C. Taylor’s Career Map with students.
 Walk them through the Career Map.
 Ask them to share out some things that they notice and some things that they are curious about with an Elbow Partner.
 If they have pressing questions, ask them to share with the whole group.
 Provide students with a few minutes of reflection time as they read through their individual Career Maps.
 Encourage them to jot down any notes or thoughts they have in the margins of their papers.